bluedatainc/solutions/APIs/v2_bluedata_apis_doc.md

 __Note__:

-  - For Epic3.2 and later you can find v2 API docs for a given EPIC installation by connecting to the /apidocs URL on its controller host "http://{controller-IP}:8080/apidocs".
-For more information on difference between v1 and v2 APIs, please refer to v1_vs_v2_apidocs.pdf in the same location.
-These are some sample examples of v2 APIs but for more detail info please check the docs under /apidocs location on your controller host machine.
+  - For Epic3.2 and later you can find v2 API docs for a given EPIC installation by connecting to the /apidocs URL on your controller host machine "http://{controller-IP}:8080/apidocs".
+  - For more info on difference between v1 and v2 APIs, please refer to v1_vs_v2_apidocs.pdf in the same location.
+  - The samples below are for v2 APIs but for more detail info please check the docs under "http://{controller-IP}:8080/apidocs".

   - Inorder to login and create a session and to switch to a non-siteadmin role/tenant, you will use the v1 APIs (Refer to v1_bluedata_apis_doc for the exact commands).
-For now you will use a combination of v1 and v2 incase you choose to run below APIs, as not all the v1 APIs are created in our v2 version.
+For now you will use a combination of v1 and v2 APIs incase you choose to run the samples below.

   - [0.
 Fetch a session](#0-fetch-a-session)
   - [1.
 Retrieve all tenants](#1-retrieve-all-tenants)